boost/awesome/practices/ssl-on-localhost.md

 Note that webpack will always run over https now, but that's fine.

+If it doesn't work, check this out: https://github.com/puma/puma/issues/1670

 ### 7. Maybe imgaes don't load?
 If you are setting a global `HOST` variable in developement.rb, you might need to conditinally make it https if the ssl env is present:
 `HOST = "http#{ENV['SSL'] ? 's' : ''}://localhost:3000"`